By Randall K. O’Bannon, Ph.D., NRL Director of Education & Research

 Foster writes that “young women, poor women, and other disadvantaged groups will disproportionately carry unwanted pregnancies to term.”

-In Foster’s mind, it is a tragedy that these women give birth and these babies live and have a chance to grow up, experiencing the joys and opportunities of life.
+In Foster’s mind, it is a tragedy that these women gave birth and these babies live and have a chance to grow up, experiencing the joys and opportunities of life.

 We see each life saved as a triumph.
 And a blessing.
 So, too, did many women who were “denied” abortions.